LStranc/NotBattleship/README.md

 ## How to Play
 ### Reading the Map
-A player's turn will always start with the hidden/blind map showing.
+A player's turn will always start with none of the boats showing.
-They will also be confronted with a prompt that looks similar to this:
-1. Blind Map
-2. Action Map
-4. Act

-They will be able to change the view of their map by typeing in the right corresponding number.
-#### Blind Map
-It will change the map so that it hides both teams' boats.

 #### Action Map
-The map will show your team's boats, the spots on the map your boats have view of, and the health remaining and direction of all boats in view.
+This map will show at the beginning of each individual boat's turn.
+It will show your team's boats, the spots on the map your boats have view of, and the health remaining and direction of all boats in view.

 ### Understanding Map Symbols
 A boat will be recongnized on the map with four characters paired together.